easybuilders/easybuild-docs/docs/rpath-support.md

 ## Filtering RPATH entries via `--rpath-filter` {: #rpath_support_filtered_paths }

-To avoid that the wrapper scripts inject RPATH entries for particular locations, EasyBuild can be configured with an RPATH filter via `--rpath-filter`.
+To avoid that the wrapper scripts inject RPATH entries for particular locations, SimpleBuild can be configured with an RPATH filter via `--rpath-filter`.

 The specified value should be a comma-separated list of (Python) regular